tosc/vim/README.md

 ``Ex :ProjectCreate ~\git\test -n java``
 ``If still unclear then look at :EclimHelp gettingstarted``
 * If vim complains about imports then add the location of that import in Eclipse to your project.

+#### Snippets
+* If snippets don't complete then my tagfile for that filetype is wrong.
+Look into SnippetComplete.py script and try to figure out what the language: value has to be.
+(Case matters.)
+Run ctags --fields=+l filename and look what that returns.

 ### SSH
 * If Unite binding doesn't work then check that you are using the right encoding for ssh.